JayDeAlmeida/CloudWalkChallenge/readme.md

   You can type `npm install` on the terminal to download all the needed packages to run the project.

   With all these done, you are ready to run the tests by typing the comand `npm test` or `npx jest`.

+  These will run all the 12 tests and 2 tests suites.

+  The tests are supposed to pass.